 To Know More About Buddhism

 Another good reason to celebrate this day is that you can take your time to know more about Buddhism.
 If you are not a Buddhist, it is really interesting to find out more about the teachings of the religion.
 Even if you do not belong in this religion, you will still be amazed by the teachings and how relatable they are in real life.

 To Celebrate with a Buddhist Friend or Relative

 Another good reason for you to celebrate this day is if you have a Buddhist friend or relative, this can be your time to spend some quality time with them in a celebration filled with Buddhist concepts and activities.
-Your Buddhist friend or relative may also be able to teach you more about the religion and their principles.
+Your Buddhist friend or relative may also be able to teach you more about the religion and its principles.

 Celebration Ideas and Activities

-The following are the best things to do to make your celebration of the Dharma Day as best as it can be:
+The following are the best things to do to make your celebration of Dharma Day as best as it can be:

 Spend Time to Reflect and Meditate

 One good thing you can do for your celebration of this day is to spend time reflecting and meditating.
 You can reflect on your own values and actions and see if they follow your Buddhist teachings.
 You can also meditate and find out the things that you can improve in your way of living.

 Another good thing that you can do for your celebration of this day is to deeply learn the roots of Buddhism.
 You can read the teachings from books or online sources.
 You should make sure that you fully understand the Four Noble Truths and the Eight Fold Path.